NewLISP

-newLISP is a scripting language which is a dialect of the Lisp family of programming languages.
-It was designed and developed by Lutz Mueller. newLISP is free and open-source software released under the GNU General Public License, version 3 or later.
+newLISP is a scripting language, a dialect of the Lisp family of programming languages.
+It was designed and developed by Lutz Mueller.
+Because of its small resource requirements, newLISP is excellent for embedded systems applications.
+Most of the functions you will ever need are already built in.
+This includes networking functions, support for distributed and multicore processing, and Bayesian statistics. newLISP is free and open-source software released under the GNU General Public License, version 3 or later.

 History

 newLISP design is influenced by the two main Lisp dialects, Common Lisp and Scheme, and by other languages like Pascal and C. newLISP originated in 1991 and was originally developed on a Sun-4 workstation.
-It later moved to Windows 3.0, where version 1.3 was released on CompuServe around 1993, then became available as a Windows graphical user interface (GUI) graphics-capable application and a DOS console application (both 16-bit).
+It later moved to Windows 3.0, where version 1.3 was released on CompuServe around 1993, then became available as a Windows graphical user interface (GUI) graphics-capable application and an MS-DOS console application (both 16-bit).
 In 1995, with the release of Windows 95, newLISP moved to 32-bit.

 In April 1999, newLISP was ported to Linux; some of its core algorithms were rewritten, and all Windows-specific code removed. newLISP was released as an open-source software project licensed under the GPL, and development on Windows stopped after version 6.0.25.
 During the first half of 2001, newLISP was ported back to Windows on the Cygwin platform without graphics abilities.
 In the second half of 2001, a cross-platform Tcl/Tk frontend named newLISP-tk was released around version 6.3.0.
 In 2006, 64-bit precision was introduced for integer arithmetic and for some operations on files in version 9.0.

 Since the release of 6.5 in mid-2002, development has been very active, and many new features have been added.